 Do you think the General Data Protection Regulation is just for European Union (EU) organizations?
 Think again.

 This groundbreaking data protection law applies to all enterprises that process the personal information of EU resident citizens.
-It doesn't matter where those companies are located—including across the pond, in the United States.
+It doesn’t matter where those companies are located—including on our side of the pond, in the United States.

 Even if yours is a U.S.-based one-pop shop selling pencils online, you must protect the data privacy of EU customers, according to the GDPR.
 Otherwise, you could face crippling penalties.

 For GDPR compliance, the law doesn’t care where your business is located.
 What it cares about is the security and integrity of EU citizens’ personal data, and protecting those citizens’ rights to privacy and to control how their data is used.
 To guarantee those rights, the GDPR lays out a long list of rights and regulations.

 Meeting GDPR requirements can create unique burdens for U.S. companies because we have no federal laws governing information security or privacy.
 Among state statutes (so far), only the California Consumer Privacy Act (CCPA) comes close.
 But even CCPA, sometimes called “GDPR Lite,” pales in comparison to the GDPR.

 Therefore, United States organizations may need to start their compliance efforts from scratch, which can be time-consuming and expensive.

 Reciprocity is here to help.
 We’ve compiled a wealth of resources to help U.S. companies navigate this law and become GDPR compliant.